Improve the Play of the Old Game

 This is not a directive.
 It is an invitation to align.
 Share the Goals.
 Explain why they matter.
 Show how the work outside Arenas connects to the enterprise strategy.

 The CEO addressed all 1,200 employees for the first time since her appointment.
 She presented the enterprise strategy, the two new Arenas, and the Goals from the Enterprise Backlog.
+She was honest about the AI disruption that had hit the documentation division and explained why the enterprise was investing in AI experiment teams.
 Her message was clear: not everyone will be in an Arena soon, but everyone’s work matters.
 The Goals provide direction for all of us.
+AI is changing our industry, and we will face it together, not by pretending it is not there.
 Afterwards, employees reported that it was the first time in years they understood what the company was actually trying to achieve.
+The honesty about the documentation division, painful as it was, gave the message credibility.

 Without this step, the parts of the organization outside Arenas drift further from the strategic direction with every Tournament.
 The Goals are the minimum connection between enterprise strategy and the daily work of every employee.